Pay and career progression for graduates working in consumer goods

 - Justin King, former CEO of Sainsbury’s.

-- Allan Leighton, former CEO of Asda and non-executive chairman of Royal Mail.
+- Allan Leighton, chair of the The Co-operative Group, former CEO of Asda and non-executive chairman of Royal Mail.

-- Helen Stevenson, former marketing director of Lloyds TSB and chief marketing officer of Yell.
+- Helen Stevenson, non-executive director at Trinity Mirror, former marketing director of Lloyds TSB and chief marketing officer of Yell.

 What training and development do consumer goods companies offer?